baratgabor/GridOS/README.md

 - Each module can choose to implement an additional `ICommandPublisher` interface for publishing commands, which can be executed both from argument, and from a command menu that this framework provides.

+## Planned Features

+- **Expanded selection of update frequencies:** E.g. 200 ticks, 1-2 minutes, etc. Currently the code modules can set only the vanilla update frequencies (`Update1`, `Update10`, `Update100`, and `None`).
+- **Load balancing:** Currently, if e.g. 10 modules are registered for the `Update100` tier, all of them will execute in the same Programmable Block invocation (in the same tick).
+I'm planning to introduce load-balancing, which will offset each modules running cycle.
+The tradeoff will be a higher base frequency of the Programmable Block itself.
+- **Built-in support for menu commands with non-static title:** Currently, if you want to change the display title of a menu command, you have to directly change the property of the `CommandItem` instance, and then a "property changed" event built into the `CommandItem` class takes care of notifying the menu to update.
+But this can get messy pretty fast if you have to manage the title updates of multiple commands.
+- **More screens to display, including a configuration screen:** Currently, GridOS' display capability is limited to displaying the menu of the registered commands.
+I'm planning to introduce multiple screens, for example a configuration or a status screen, or possibly giving the ability for each module to publish their own information/configuration screen.
+- **Communication and data sharing between modules:** Currently, the modules are completely separated, but I want to add built-in options for inter-module communication.
+- **Persistent storage for modules:** At the moment no persistent storage access is available to modules.
+- **Exception handling for each module:** The main system will be protected by module exceptions.
+Either by discarding the malfunctioning module, or by forcing the modules to implement a Reset() method for resetting themselves.

 ## Example module class with both update subscription and command publishing

 The class below, after instantiating it, and registering it in the `GridOS` instance, will have its `Update()` cycle called according to its `UpdateFrequency` setting.